Does Cocaine Lead To Insomnia?

 The truth is that cocaine-induced insomnia is more than just a sleep problem; it can actually contribute to relapse.
 As a result of relapse, a person may start a vicious cycle of using cocaine to try to feel normal.

-Cocaine abuse can also lead to cognitive deficits involving sleep patterns, and even though people don’t realize it, they become addicted and use more of the drug to try to get back on a normal sleep schedule.
+Cocaine use can also lead to cognitive deficits involving sleep patterns, and even though people don’t realize it, they become addicted and use more of the drug to try to get back on a normal sleep schedule.

 What Is Cocaine?

 Cocaine is a naturally-occurring derivative of the coca plant.
 It’s a water-soluble white powder that can be snorted, inhaled, smoked, or injected into the veins.
-Cocaine belongs to a drug class known as CNS stimulants and is abused for the feeling of euphoria and an increase in energy it produces.
+Cocaine belongs to a drug class known as CNS stimulants and is used for the feeling of euphoria and an increase in energy it produces.

 The effects of snorted cocaine take a few minutes to be fully active, then wear off after 15 to 30 minutes.
 Smoked or injected cocaine kicks in almost instantly, but wears off faster than when the drug is snorted.